Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 • distraction during play

-• move sweat off the skin quickly
+They move sweat off the skin quickly.

 The same logic applies to bottoms.

-Moisture wicking golf shorts matter because sweat build-up often concentrates at the waist, seat, and inner thigh.
+Moisture-wicking golf shorts matter because sweat build-up often concentrates at the waist, seat, and inner thigh.
 Those are the zones that get heavy first, and they are also the zones where friction starts to damage comfort fastest.

 A Practical Note on Inclusive Sizing